-Audience: Marketers, Platform admins
+Audience | Marketers, Platform admins |

-Real-Time Audiences allow Hightouch to evaluate audience membership continuously based on real-time events—like product views, purchases, or session activity.
+Same-session audiences allow Hightouch to evaluate audience membership continuously based on real-time events—like product views, purchases, or session activity.
 When users enter or exit the audience, Hightouch can sync them to your marketing tools in seconds.
 This supports fast-changing campaigns like same-session personalization, behavioral triggers, and immediate suppression.

 Learning objectives